mathis2003/Math-Utilities/README.md

 # Math-Utilities

-## the file holds functions for the following fields in mathematics:
+## the file holds functions for the following:

 ### *General Math*
   * Factorial